 Other things to note

 Guest are welcome to bring food and drink on the sail.
 I have life jackets.

 Pets and kids are welcome.
 There is a pet fee.

 There are heaters and electric blanket but still dress warm for the sail.

 Please avoid wearing high heels or high heeled boots.

 The boat has a small transistor radio and that is it for electronic entertainment.

 **updated 2016* details for stays longer than 1 night**

 1. Leaks.
 If there is a major downpour, there is a drip over the forward berth through the overhead hatch.
 I have a canvas cover in the dock box in case there is a heavy rainstorm.

-2. Potable Water- cold only.
+2. Potable Water- filtered on cold line only.
 I installed a 55 liter water tank bladder in the boat that lasts a couple days for washing dishes.
 To fill it, you will need to open the deck fitting and add water from the dock hose.
 There is not a constant water supply on the boat.
-The "hot" side functions when the engine is running.
-Use the teapot to make hot water for dishes.
-The water is potable, but the hose is a standard hose.
+You can also use the teapot to make hot water for dishes.
 When the water pump kicks on and stays on, it is time to fill the tank.